JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ## Types in PhpStorm

-The first stage of type inference in PhpStorm takes place at the indexing stage, at this moment we don’t know anything about the functions that are in the code, we don’t know what types they return, we don’t know the classes and what methods are called, all this imposes restrictions of how types work in PhpStorm.
+The first stage of type inference in PhpStorm takes place at the indexing stage, at this moment PhpStorm don’t know anything about the functions that are in the code, don’t know what types they return, don’t know the classes and what methods are called, all this imposes restrictions of how types work in PhpStorm.

 Because of this, types in PhpStorm are divided into two types: